 One reason experts recommend filling half your plate with vegetables and fruits is because they’re top sources of fiber.
 High-fiber foods tend to be more filling than low-fiber foods, and it takes longer to eat them.
-Plus, fiber may help lower your cholesterol levels, blood pressure, and risk of dying from cardiovascular disease and cancer.
+Plus, fiber may help lower your blood glucose and cholesterol levels, blood pressure, and risk of dying from cardiovascular disease and cancer.
 Because it passes through your body relatively intact, fiber can also help you have healthy bowel movements.

 Sold?
 Great!
 Unfortunately, most of us don’t get the recommended 25 to 38 grams of fiber daily (women and men over the age of 50 should aim for 21 and 30 grams respectively).
 On average, adults consume about 15 grams per day, and those on low-carb diets consume less than 10 grams, according to one 2017 study.